damoonpro/laravel/app/Module/Blog/README.md

 ## Description
 when you want to use this module you have to move every file to correct directory<br><br>
 **Pay attention**  ⚠️
-<br>make sure about you set the correct namespace
+<br>make sure about you setting the correct namespace for files

 **Routes** 🚀